flufftronix/bathroom-overdose-sensor/README.md

 ### Components for both builds

-- Raspberry Pi running Hassio (HA-Core could work just as well; just wouldn't be as simple to implement due to the required addons), Mosquitto, and Grafana.
+- Raspberry Pi as a hub, running Hassio (HA-Core could work just as well; just wouldn't be as simple to implement due to the required addons), Mosquitto, and Grafana.
 - Door sensor, for the bathroom door.
 - Z-Wave dongle (will also include Zigbee instructions later on, and further out PoE to remove batteries and wifi from the equation entirely).
 - Speaker or Alarm (still working this out)
 - User bypass system (still figuring out hardware, but could be a bulb that flashes and emits an audio warning and a button to reset the timer)

+Each build will require one hub, along with individual sensors per each bathroom.
+An android tablet or desktop PC is suggested for system monitoring, with tablets potentially mounted outside of every bathroom in kiosk mode (showing occupancy, if any warnings have been triggered, and a console for deactivation if the alarm is triggered).

 ### Home Assistant Setup